UdhayaSoftsuave/Junit/ReadMe.txt

 studentFlux.flatMap()                                                           -> It takes any Function interface as Publisher.
 It will return as Flux.
 It will process Asynchronously.Its operators subscribe eagerly.

+studentFlux.flatMapSequential()                                                 -> It takes any Function interface as Publisher.
+It will return as Flux.
+It will process Asynchronously.Its operators subscribe eagerly.

 studentFlux.concatMap()                                                         -> It will emit the value in sequentialOrder.But Time consumption is high.
 It waits for each inner completion before generating the next sub-stream and subscribing to it.

 .window(n)                                                                      -> It is used to group the elements by n.
 It sends the data to process for next operation.